 for an "any method" species contest with my friend, Coach (Trip Report 8-13-17).
 On that day, he fished a seiryu

 rod.
 For most of the day I fished a Daiwa Iprimi 56XXUL-S spinning rod, which I thought might prove to be the best possible spinning rod for micros.

 For this year's trip, I brought the little (4'8") Shimano Ajing rod, thinking that it's much greater sensitivity compared to the Iprimi might make it even more fun.
 We didn't stay long, as the high water just killed the fishing everywhere except for one pool that is deep even in low water.

 In addition to wanting to catch a few small fish with the

 Shimano, I also wanted to try a 1.2g Daiwa Presso Eve spoon that I

 though might be a good replacement for the 1.2g Daiwa

 Presso Lupin spoons, which have been discontinued.
-I have a few left in stock, but only a few.

 As it turned out, the Eve spoon worked just fine.
 I was not at all surprised.
 The action is a little different than the Lupin action, but a different spoon shape will have a little different action.